GSA/centers-of-excellence/about/team.md

         bio: >-
           Ekwutosi “Kwi “ Okoli is an accomplished business strategy and IT program management leader with over 17 years of experience leading cross-functional teams in  delivering modern IT systems, products and services which drive innovation and performance enhancement.
 Kwi has worked in both the private and public sector including Mercedes Benz USA, Humana and most recently the Texas Education Agency, where she managed software development initiatives for a state agency system supporting more than 5.3M students throughout the State of Texas.
 Kwi also partners actively with nonprofits in her community to teach project management skills to high school and university students.
 Kwi has an MBA from Fordham University and an MS in Global Management Systems from the Thunderbird School of Global Management.
 She is certified in agile and project management methodologies and holds ScrumMaster (SCM) and Project Management Professional (PMP) certifications.
         linkedin: kwi-okoli-mba-ms
-      - name: Sam Navarro
-        img: SamNavarro23.jpg
-        center: Client Services Lead
-        bio: >-
-          Samuel Navarro, CoE’s Director of Customer Services, is responsible for planning and implementing customer development strategies including the support of operational capabilities.
-Since 2014, Navarro has held positions across GSA including Wireless Mobility Program Manager, Contract Modifications Manager, and Contracting Officer Representative for the third largest network and telecommunications contract in the agency.
-Prior to joining CoE, Navarro served as the Director for GSA’s Customer Strategic Solutions Division (CSSD).
-He also held the position of Federal Agency Manager assisting agencies in modernizing their network infrastructure across the United States.
-        linkedin: samuel-navarro-6036258
       - name: Eric Ewing
         img: EricEwing23.jpg
         center: Artificial Intelligence Lead